DROPcmdk/DROPcmdk/README.md

 ## Smart Contract Testing

-Navigate to the moda-contracts directory and run
+Navigate to the contracts directory and run

 ```bash
 pnpm test